Small airliner crashes into homes in Goma, DR Congo | DW | 24.11.2019

 The Congolese media outlet actualite.cd said the airline regularly ran medical evacuations in remote areas of eastern DRC.

-Fire tenders of Goma city and the UN peacekeeping mission MONUSCO were at the scene of the crash, said actualite.cd.
+Fire tenders of Goma city and the UN peacekeeping mission MONUSCO were at the crash scene, said actualite.cd.

 Sunday's flight was bound for Beni, 350 kilometers (220 miles) north of Goma.